SubhadityaMukherjee/AI-knowledge-base/posts/KB/Presynaptic Cell.md

 ---

 # Presynaptic Cell
-- In [synaptic transmission](Synaptic%20Transmission.md), the neuron that sends a nerve [impulse](Impulse.md) across the synaptic cleft to another neuron.
+- In [Synaptic Transmission](Synaptic%20Transmission.md), the neuron that sends a nerve [Impulse](Impulse.md) across the synaptic cleft to another neuron.